 Why is Jace so good?
 Well, for starters, he’s cheap and comes with four abilities, both hallmarks of a strong planeswalker.
 But then, if you look more closely at the first and third of those abilities, you’ll see that they can be used in entirely different ways, depending on whether you target your opponent’s side of the board or your own.
 Jace must have been doing his daily stretches, because boy, is he flexible.

-Jace is a fantastic tool if you want to play a controlling game of Magic, giving you multiple methods to find the cards you need, and deal with your opponent’s threats.
+Jace is a fantastic tool if you want to play a controlling game of Magic, as he gives you multiple methods to find the cards you need and deal with your opponent’s threats.
 He’ll keep that up all game, while you get on with playing your win conditions and your opponent tears their hair out.
 The card wins games, simple as that.

 Jace broke Standard wide open in 2010, and has been pulling his weight handily across all other formats ever since.
 He’s yet to be unseated as top dog, and any new planeswalker that did so would probably be courting a mass-ban like the one Oko received.